 Mr. Graham served as the Band Director at Alfred Bonnabel Magnet Academy High School in Kenner, Louisiana from 2009-2013.
 There he took his Concert Band to LMEA District Festival every year and to LMEA State Festival in 2012.
 His groups performed throughout the New Orleans metro area at numerous Mardi Gras parades every year, New Orleans Pelicans games, New Orleans Voodoo Games, and various other festivals and events including the 2011 Sugar Bowl Halftime Show.
 His groups at Bonnabel also performed nationally, having marched in the 2013 National Memorial Day Parade in Washington, D.C.

 In 2013, Mr. Graham accepted the position of Assistant Band Director at his alma mater.
 He teaches the Drum Line and Percussion Ensembles as well as conducts the Concert Band and the Lab Jazz Band.

 Mr. Graham’s professional affiliations include NAfME, LMEA, PAS, and the District IV Band Director’s Association.
-He resides in his home town of St. Amant with his wife, Olivia.
+He resides in his home town of St. Amant with his wife, Olivia, and their daughter, Norah.